mattpovich/sedfitting-ysos/recipes/find_ysoc_procedure.md

     filters = ['UDSSJ', 'UDSSH', 'UDSSK', '2J', '2H', '2K', 'I1', 'I2', 'I3', 'I4']
     apertures = [2.0, 2.0, 2.0, 3., 3., 3., 3., 3., 3., 3.] * u.arcsec

-The `models_kurucz` set is aperture-independent, so the `apertures` variable doesn't matter as long as it has the correct length.
+The `models_kurucz` stellar atmosphere SEDs are aperture-independent, so the `apertures` variable doesn't matter as long as it has the correct length.
 Similarly, `distance_range=[min,max]` is required but does nothing since these models are scale-free.
 Note these filter names are *specific* to the pre-convolved model SEDs and must match the filenames in the `models_pms/convolved` directory.
 You can [convolve the SED models with new broadband filters](https://sedfitter.readthedocs.io/en/stable/convolution.html) (I cannot guarantee that all UKIDSS and VVV filters are included in the `models_kurucz` distribution) using the `new_filt.py` module included with this package.

  **Important:** In the `fit()` call below make sure the `av_range=[]` reflects the maximum (and minimum if nonzero) extinction estimated from the *JHK* color-color diagram above.
 (It is fine—perhaps even preferable—if the maximum extinction exceeds the value of `maxav` used in the IDL> `malmcullav` call above.)